jazzband/django-admin-sortable/README.rst

     change_form_template_extends = 'admin/change_form.html'
     change_list_template_extends = 'admin/change_list.html'

-If you need to extend the inline change form templates, you'll need to select the right one, depending on your version of Django.
-For 1.10.x or below, you'll need to extend one of the following:
+If you need to extend the inline change form templates, you’ll need to select the right one, depending on your version of Django.
+For 1.10.x or below, you’ll need to extend one of the following:

 ::